Grace Cyanide has played more Games out of their home World than in it.

 Horatio is called for help, and appears slinking on Grace’s shoulder like the Cheshire Cat.
 He steps down her and The Spirit’s arm and takes a slow claw to the ghostly flesh, opening a wound.
 The girls drip pale, glowing blue blood into their target’s mouth, and that target will glow the same way from the inside for awhile as the “purification” (as much as it can be called from something like this) takes hold.

-Exert your Mind and spend 15 Minutes treating your patient.
+Exert your Mind and spend 15 Minutes treating a Living target.
 During treatment, the malady you are treating does not progress or cause additional damage.
 You may cure any single disease or poison so long as you have diagnosed it.
 The disease or poison must be mundane and curable with modern medicine.
 Must be within Arm's Reach of your target.

 As long as you are treating your patient, the progression of the malady you are treating is paused.